jamesatracy/Backbone.php/readme.md

 At its most simplest form, a Backbone.php application is nothing more than a series of url routes (such as "/about/") that are mapped to either views ("views/about-page.php") or callback methods ("public function about($args)") or combinations of both.

-    // get route mapped to a controller method Router::get("/", "/controllers/MyController@index")->alias("home");
+    // get route mapped to a controller method with a url alias Router::get("/", "/controllers/MyController@index")->alias("home");
     // get route mapped to a view Router::get("/about/", "View@about");